IEEEServices/hackathon-2021/README.md

 applications but also easy to use.
 [This tutorial](https://github.com/Qiskit-Partners/qiskit-runtime/blob/main/tutorials/02_uploading_program.ipynb) shows how to upload your own Qiskit Runtime program.

 ## Code of Conduct

-By participating in the IEEE Services 2021 hackathon, you abide by the [Qiskit Code of Conduct](https://github.com/Qiskit/qiskit/blob/master/CODE_OF_CONDUCT.md).
+By participating in the IEEE Services 2021 hackathon, we all abide by the [Qiskit Code of Conduct](https://github.com/Qiskit/qiskit/blob/master/CODE_OF_CONDUCT.md), [IEEE Code of Conduct](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/about/ieee_code_of_conduct.pdf) and [IEEE Code of Ethics](https://www.ieee.org/about/corporate/governance/p7-8.html)

+If you are an observer or a victim of harassment, or any other behaviour against our codes of conduct, **direct your inquiry to one of the following contacts**:

+Salvador de la Puente González - [salva@imb.com](mailto:salva@imb.com)

+## Meeting point

+Either if you are a participant looking for expert help, or a team in the search of coachers, or a coacher willing to help, we meet in Slack.

+Access the [Qiskit Slack workspace](https://ibm.co/joinqiskitslack), and join the channel `#ieeeservices-hackathon-21`.

 ## How to participate